 Plastic waste has been getting very bad press recently.
-The debate in the UK at least seemed to have been awoken by the screening of the final episode of Blue Planet 2 in which David Attenborough’s eloquent words in addition to some amazing footage highlighted the effects that plastic waste is having on the world’s oceans.
-In some ways it’s a shame it has taken this long for the public debate to start as the problem with oceanic plastic waste has been known about for many years.
+The debate in the UK seemed to have been awoken by the screening of the final episode of Blue Planet 2.
+In which David Attenborough’s eloquent words in addition to some amazing footage highlighted the effects that plastic waste is having on the world’s oceans.
+In some ways it’s a shame it has taken this long for the public debate to start, as the problem with oceanic plastic waste has been known about for many years.

 It is often thought by the layman that the best option for minimising plastic waste, and for that matter any other type of waste, is to make sure that it is recycled.
 However, as we can see from the above, recycling sits halfway down the hierarchy.
 Therefore, our number one option, if we want to clean up our oceans, is to prevent plastic from entering them in the first place.
 Other options such as making plastic more biodegradable or easier to recycle or recover certainly have their place, but the first and best place to start is preventing plastic waste.